Alan-Xie/PADF/README.md

 on the initial dataset, as presented in 'Code/Trade-off'.

 ### Iteration
-Based on the combination of the machine learning model and the optimizer, PDFEM starts to iteratively recommend candidate samples <br>from the search space.
+Based on the combination of the machine learning model and the optimizer, PDFEM starts to iteratively recommend candidate samples from the search space.
 'Code/iteration_1' represents the first iteration of PDFEM utilizing SVR.lin/Trade-off coupled with SOB+Estate descriptors.